Limit (mathematics): Real numbers

 The formal definition intuitively means that eventually, all elements of the sequence get arbitrarily close to the limit, since the absolute value |a_{n} − L| is the distance between a_{n} and L.

 Not every sequence has a limit.
-If it does, then it is called convergent, and if it does not, then it is divergent.
+A sequence with a limit is called convergent; otherwise it is called divergent.
 One can show that a convergent sequence has only one limit.